Restorative Yoga: A Relaxing Practice for All Levels

 Use of Props in Restorative Yoga

-When your nervous system is calm, your mind and body can refresh and restore, enabling you to present the best version of yourself to those around you, including your family, friends, coworkers, and society.
+When your nervous system is calm, your mind and body can reset and recharge.

 Consider incorporating the following props into your restorative yoga practice.
 Whenever possible, select props made from eco-conscious materials that are recycled or organic.